 COUN 5200 Integrating Theology & Therapy (3).
-This course helps students to appropriate by faith the resources found in Christ.
-The implications of maintaining a Christian worldview in therapy are discussed.
-Students are challenged to increase awareness and understanding of transformation of the self-of-the-therapist, as well as that of the client.
-This is accomplished through a process of integrating theology into marriage and family therapy/clinical mental health counseling theory.
+This course will help students to appropriate by faith the resources found in Christ.
+The implications of maintaining a Christian worldview in therapy will be discussed.
+Students will be challenged to increase awareness and understanding of transformation of the self-of-the-therapist as well as that of the client.
+This will be accomplished through a process of integrating theology into marriage and family therapy/professional counseling theory.

 COUN 5210 Ethical & Professional Issues in Counseling (3).
-This course consists of a survey of professional ethics and laws relative to the practice of marriage and family therapy/clinical mental health counseling, along with a study of Tennessee licensing laws, in order to enable the student to understand the criminal and civil laws impacting counselors.
+This course consists of a survey of professional ethics and laws relative to the practice of marriage and family therapy/professional counseling and a study of Tennessee licensing laws in order to enable the student to understand the criminal and civil laws impacting counselors.
 This course focuses on the personhood of the counselor with emphasis on the cultivation and sustenance of emotional maturity, moral sensitivity, and moral decision-making skills integral to independent professional life and practice.

 COUN 5220 Social & Cultural Diversity in Counseling (3).
-Students explore multicultural concerns related to the knowledge, beliefs/attitudes, and skills of counselors.
-Through self-disclosure, individual experiences, group presentations and class discussion, participants examine their own preferences, cultural biases, values, and assumptions about cultural and diversity issues.
-Strategies that promote understanding and effective intervention are emphasized.
+This course provides for an exploration of multicultural concerns related to the knowledge, beliefs/attitudes, and skills of counselors.
+Through self-disclosure, individual experiences, group presentations and class discussion, participants in this class will examine their own preferences, cultural biases, values and assumptions about culture and diversity issues.
+Strategies that promote understanding and effective intervention will be emphasized.

 COUN 5310 Human Development over the Lifespan (3).
 This course encourages students to examine theories and research on human development throughout an individual's life cycle.
-The course also focuses on stages of development associated with the Family Life Cycle.
-Students are encouraged to integrate understandings of development with the practice of counseling.
+The course will also focus on stages of development associated with the Family Life Cycle.
+Students to integrate understandings of development with the practice of counseling.